inconspicuous-creations/Inconspicuous.Framework/README.md

 * __CommandHandler__: Executes the given command.
 * __CommandDispatcher__: Executes the given command by retrieving the appropriate commandhandler for the command, if it exists.

 The separation of Command and CommandHandler has the benefit of allowing Commands to be easily serialized.
-Additionally, when the same command is executed in different contexts, it may be handled differently (eg. for client/server architectures) or not at all (eg. WIP or delegating work).
+Additionally, when the same command is executed in different contexts, it may be handled differently (eg. for client/server architectures) or not at all (eg. mocking during development).

 ## License